Replicating Human Motivated Reasoning Studies with LLMs: Experiments and Evaluation

 For studies 1 and 3, we also compute the accuracy of the signs of the reported human averages and the calculated LLM averages for all conditions (because we are comparing a change compared to the control condition).
 When a given mean is reported as less than 0 and significant, it is categorized as -1; likewise positive means that are significant are categorized as 1; all non-significant means are categorized as 0.
 Significance level is set at p \textless 0.05.

 For studies that evaluate argument strength (studies 3 and 4), we also compute each LLM's ability to assess this.
-Specifically, we calculate the Spearman correlation and the accuracy of the sign on the difference in the average pro argument and average con argument assessments for each condition.
+Specifically, we calculate the Kendall's Tau and the accuracy of the sign on the difference in the average pro argument and average con argument assessments for each condition.

-Finally, we compare the distributions of the standard deviations per condition for each model and human results.
-We are interested in determining whether models still fail to capture the extent of human variation even under different motivations.
-We utilize independent t-tests for comparison and determine equal or unequal variance using Levene's test \cite{Boos_Bartlett_Boos_Box_Brown_Brown_Conover_Draper_Geng_1999} and adjust the test accordingly.
-We additionally provide Cohen's d (``$|d|$'') measures to quantify effect size.
-The standard deviation for study 2 is not provided in the original study \cite{Bolsen_Druckman_2015} and thus is left out of the analysis.